vivekadishankara/vivekadishankara/README.md

 Have been learning Rust for a year now.
 The most awesome thing I did in 2025 was this:
 [![simulation.gif](simulation.gif)](https://github.com/vivekadishankara/pis)

-- 🔭 I’m currently working on [A molecular dynamics program](https://github.com/vivekadishankara/pis) in Rust
+- 🔭 I’m currently working on [A molecular dynamics program](https://github.com/vivekadishankara/pis) in Rust which generated the gif above
 - 🌱 I’m currently learning Rust
 - 👯 I’m looking to collaborate on [bevy game engine](https://github.com/bevyengine/bevy)
 - 📫 How to reach me: Please contact me vivek.naik@zohomail.in